 How do we know if we’ve succeeded?

 Knowing the end game and how we will measure success is important.
 If your organization is “keeping score” with the number of leads generated, then the marketing needs to be designed to measure leads.
-If it’s pure awareness you’re after, then perhaps impressions are good enough to measure.
+If it’s pure awareness you’re after, then perhaps impressions are a good enough measurement.
 What you are measuring needs to tie to what you are trying to accomplish.

 Who?
 What?
 When?
 Where?
 Why?
 How much?
 Those are big questions, but answering them is critical when kicking off a planning engagement.

-Not only do agencies like to ask those questions, we need to find those answers to have a good planning meeting.
+Not only do agencies like to ask those questions, but we need those answers to have a good planning meeting.
 These are the foundational areas that enable a great marketing plan to be built.
 The answers focus us, save us time, and enable us to produce great results.